-Missouri State High School Activities Association (MSHSAA) Semester Prior to Participation (High School Students Only): The student shall have earned, the preceding semester of attendance, 80% of the maximum allowable classes in which a student can be enrolled in the semester.
+Missouri State High School Activities Association (MSHSAA)

+Semester Prior to Participation (High School Students Only): The student shall have earned, the preceding semester of attendance, 80% of the maximum allowable classes in which a student can be enrolled in the semester.

-A 7th or 8th grade student must meet the following requirements in order to be academically eligible to participate in interscholastic activities: Grading Period: A "grading period" is a period no less than six weeks and no greater than nine weeks where progress is determined and is reported to students/parents.
-A student must have been promoted to a higher grade at the close of the previous year.
-However, any such student who failed more than one scheduled subject, or failed to make standard progress in special education, shall be ineligible the following grading period.
-Entry into 7th or 9th Grade: This section shall not apply to students promoted for the first time into the 7th or into the 9th grade prior to the first day of classes.
+A 7^{th} or 8^{th} grade student must meet the following requirements in order to be academically eligible to participate in interscholastic activities:

+Grading Period: A "grading period" is a period no less than six weeks and no greater than nine weeks where progress is determined and is reported to students/parents.
+Any such student who failed more than one scheduled subject, or failed to make standard progress in special education, shall be ineligible the following grading period.